jreijn/jreijn.github.com/_drafts/2014-05-30-continous-integration-at-hippo.markdown

 ![CI at Hippo](/assets/ci-at-hippo-small.png)

-There is still room for improvement, but this is our current setup and it's serving us well.
+We don't actively push a new distribution to the test server after each change so there is still room for improvement, but this is our current setup and it's serving us really well.